ohdamnitsnikki/new-parent/README.md

 ### The Footer

 * The Footer has navigation links that opens in a new window when used.
-One to our Facebook page, one for Instagram and one to our email if you would like to send in a tip, which is also put next to the email icon.
+One to our Facebook page, one for Instagram and one to our Email if you would like to send in a tip, which is also put next to the email icon.

 **Element is constant on each page for easy navigation.**